zhupingqi/RuiJi.Net/RuiJi.Cmd/readme.txt

 run bin/zkServer.cmd to start zookeeper
 --------------------------------------------------------------------

-Open the console to run startup.cmd
+Open the console to run ruiji.cmd.exe

 You can see the following information